Most Wisdom Tooth Extraction Totally UnnecessaryOral Health

 A study of 1756 people who kept their wisdom teeth for an average of 27 years found that less than 1% experienced any cyst formation.
 There is zero evidence to support the unsubstantiated claim by the American Association of Oral and Maxillofacial Surgeons which states that problems with impacted wisdom teeth increase with age.

-Myth #5: The Risk of Harm in Removing Wisdom Teeth is Small
+Myth #5: The Risk of Harm in Wisdom Tooth Extraction is Small

 The list of potential complications from wisdom tooth extraction is long: